It was a few months after my husband died, and my sister and I weren’t getting along, so I decided to go for a walk in the Wild.

 “Tell me,” I begged, “please, if you know – is the Waste one place or many?
 Does it have an end?
 Is it where we – people – go when we die?”

-The creature, for the first time, made a sharp snapping sound, and I thought it might be trying to laugh like we do.
+The creature, for the first time, made a sharp snapping sound, and I thought it might be trying to laugh like us.

 “There are an almost infinite number of things I could tell you.
 That’s one I can’t!
 All I can say is don’t try to find out.
 If you look for the Waste, you might find it again.
 If you don’t, perhaps you never will.”

 After that we sat in silence.
 The sky was just beginning to brighten, the stars to dim.
 Now I felt the weight of my tiredness, and of a sadness that was larger than my whole life settling over me.
 My husband was gone for good.
-It was like a cold stone lodged in my throat.
+It was like a stone inside my chest, impossible to move.

 I longed to lie down and sleep but I couldn’t, knowing somehow that soon the creature would be gone, and I wouldn’t see it again.
-Finally, at the end of the longest silence yet, it spoke once more:
+It kept silent for a long, long time.
+Finally, it said:

 “Now I have a question for you: What does life mean to you?
 What does it mean to be alive?”